 From there, his business improved with Epcon helping the company continually raise the quality bar.
-Then in 2015 Scarmazzi Homes won a GuildMaster award from GuildQuality.
+Scarmazzi Homes has won several GuildMaster awards from GuildQuality since 2008.
+In 2015, the company achieved a perfect five-star rating after 95 customer reviews.
 The company maintains a five-star rating on the GuildQuality website, with 96% of their surveyed customers saying they would recommend it to friends and family.

 In addition to happier customers, Scarmazzi says that Epcon's QA support has also made for a healthy business.
 Those results come automatically from a focus on quality in all areas of the organization.
 "When you do things very well, and have excellence in your organization, process, procedure, and strategic vision, the rest just falls into the bottom line," says Scarmazzi.
 "It's a natural outcome."

-When you do

-things very

-well, and have

-excellence in

-your organization,

-process,

-procedure, and

-strategic vision, the

-rest just falls into

-the bottom line.

-PAUL SCARMAZZI
+When you do things very well, and have excellence in your organization, process, procedure, and strategic vision, the rest just falls into the bottom line.

-Owner, Scarmazzi Homes
+PAUL SCARMAZZI Owner, Scarmazzi Homes